maths/moodle-qtype_stack/doc/en/Authoring/Answer_tests.md

 ### Int ###

 This test is designed for a general indefinite integration question.
 The first argument is the student's answer.
-The second argument is the teacher's answer.
+The second argument is the model answer.
 The answer test option needs to be the variable with respect to which integration is assumed to take place.

 Getting this test to work in a general setting is a very difficult challenge.
 In particular, the test assumes that the constant of integration is expressed in a form similar to +c, although which variable used is not important.